quarterwire/instapydl/README.md

 - **Validate URLs**: Ensures the provided URL is a valid Instagram Reel link.
 - **Extract Metadata**: Scrapes metadata of the Instagram Reel, including the video URL.
-- **Download Videos**: Downloads Instagram Reel videos directly to your system.
+- **Back up Videos**: Back up Instagram Reel videos directly to your system.

 ---